staabm/staabm.github.io/_posts/2023-07-23-rector-in-legacy-projects.md

 The article describes how to utilize Rector to maximize type coverage of a legacy project.
 The more types are defined in the codebase the better the results of your IDE or static analysis tools will be.

+This is usually the first thing you should do, before applying more advanced rector code transformations.
 Rector can be used in a similar way to apply other Rules or [Rulesets](https://getrector.com/documentation/set-lists).

 ## Overall plan